openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 #### Updating ListObjects to Respect Type Restrictions

-ListObjects will be the first of the Relationship Query endpoints to take advantage of this new functionality.
+[ListObjects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) will be the first of the Relationship Query endpoints to take advantage of this new functionality.
 Our hope is that we can start building a more performant ListObjects endpoint using the new type restrictions.

 #### Updating Expand to Respect Type Restrictions

-Expand will need to be updated to ignore tuples that do not match the directly related user types in the authorization model.
+Once ListObjects has been implemented and tested, [Expand](https://openfga.dev/api/service#/Relationship%20Queries/Expand) will need to be updated to ignore tuples that do not match the directly related user types in the authorization model.

 #### Updating Check to Respect Type Restrictions

-This will be the final phase and should be undertaken only once we are completely confident of how ListObjects and Expand are performing with the new functionality.
+[Check](https://openfga.dev/api/service#/Relationship%20Queries/Check) will be the final phase and should be undertaken only once we are completely confident of how ListObjects and Expand are performing with the new functionality.
 Check is the core of OpenFGA, and we should be diligent in making sure it does not break and that any changes are properly communicated.

 When the time comes, check will be updated to ignore relationship tuples in the database that do not match the directly related user types in the authorization model.